freeCodeCamp/freeCodeCamp/docs/how-to-setup-freecodecamp-locally.md

    On branch feat/documentation
    Your branch is up to date with 'upstream/feat/documentation'.

-   Changes not staged for commit:
+   Changes were not staged for commit:
-   (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in working directory)
+   (use "git add/rm <file>..." to update what will be committed) (use "git checkout -- <file>..." to discard changes in the working directory)

        modified:   CONTRIBUTING.md
        modified:   docs/README.md